Kerry: Assad Must Go, but when is Negotiable

 Now cry me a river

-Default-user-icon Darwr101 (Guest) over 8 years
+Default-user-icon Darwr101 (Guest) 9 years

 Assad must be sweating this one out...the russians know that he cannot win this war and the only solution is to negotiate a deal that will protect russians interests in the region even if that means trading Assad for guarantees from the west as that will open the door to a possible resolution of the conflict.

-Thumb Mystic over 8 years
+Thumb Mystic 9 years

 texas, there is no victory for M14, they have lost their vital connection to the takfiris in Syria, due to the Resistance being between Lebanon and Syria now.